CSV-Decode: Certifiable Sub-Vocabulary Decoding for Efficient Large Language Model Inference: Background and Related Work

 \subsubsection{Sampling-Based Methods}

 Various sampling-based approaches have been proposed to approximate the softmax computation.
-Graham et al. \cite{graham2014sparse} introduced sparse convolutional neural networks that use sampling to reduce computation.
+Bengio and Sen{\'e}cal \cite{bengio2008adaptive} introduced adaptive importance sampling to accelerate training of neural language models with large vocabularies.
 However, these methods sacrifice correctness guarantees and may introduce bias in the probability estimates.

 Sampling-based methods face several challenges: (1) they require careful tuning of sampling strategies, (2) they may introduce variance in the results, and (3) they may not preserve the exact ranking of tokens, which is important for many applications.